 What’s Special in Lusaka?

-There is nothing special in Lusaka, if you really like to explore Zambia then go to other parts of the country. search on Google and find top adventurer places that can best suit your choice.
-However, I choose to visit capitals in order to find how expensive is it and how is the culture of that country. the security, infrastructure and many other things combine I usually find in the capital of that particular country.
+There is nothing special in Lusaka, if you really like to explore Zambia then go to other parts of the country.
+Search on Google and find top adventurer places that can best suit your choice.

-The first bad impression I got at the airport, then I found out that I can’t record video in the city center which I wanted to. the taxi driver strictly advised me to not record video in city center in order to avoid arrest by the police. and lastly, it was hell expensive.
-Lusaka has nothing special. go to other places.
+A taxi driver strictly advised me to not record video in the city center in order to avoid arrest by the police. and lastly, it was hell expensive.
+Lusaka has nothing special.
+Please go to other places.

 Also, watch the videos I made during my visit to Lusaka, Zambia